Channels are one of Slack’s core features and the best way to organise teams around a common goal.

-In a nutshell, it really depends on the size of your organization.
+In a nutshell, it really depends on the size of your organisation.

-When different teams throughout an organization adopt Slack, it’s common to see up to two or three times as many channels as there are employees using the app.
-But more channels in your Slack workspace doesn’t mean more work for everyone if you keep channels highly targeted and organized.
+When different teams throughout an organisation adopt Slack, it’s common to see up to two or three times as many channels as there are employees using the app.
+But if you keep channels highly targeted and organised, more channels in your Slack workspace doesn’t mean more work for everyone.

 Even if you work at a large company with thousands of employees, you’ll do your best work in channels with as few as a dozen people.

-When you set up multiple topic- and project-specific channels, groups of folks can focus their discussions among smaller numbers of people, helping them align and move faster.
-And having lots of specific channels means each person can participate in fewer channels, because only a handful of them will be necessary for their daily work.
+When you set up multiple topic- and project-specific channels, groups can focus their discussions among smaller numbers of people, helping them to align and move faster.
+And having lots of specific channels means that each person can participate in fewer channels, because only a handful of them will be necessary for their daily work.

-Shared channels allow you to connect your own Slack workspace to that of another company, like an agency, a vendor or a freelance consultant.
-Work speeds along as both sides share mockups, drafts and final deliverables in their shared channel, skipping the need for email threads or phone calls.
-And both sides can add or remove team members as needed throughout the life of a project.
+Slack Connect allows you to connect your own Slack workspace to that of another company, such as an agency, a vendor or a freelance consultant.
+Work speeds along as both sides share mock-ups, drafts and final deliverables in their shared channel, skipping the need for email threads or phone calls.
+And both sides can add or remove team members as needed throughout the duration of a project.

-When creating a shared channel, you might include both company names (for example,
+When creating a shared channel within Slack Connect, you might include both company names (for example,

 Social channels provide real value